xtrinch/esp32s2-bme280-webusb/README.md

 # sensor-dashboard-ESP-bme280-reader

 Sends periodic `bme280` humidity, temperature, gas, pressure and altitude data from `esp32s2 development board` to [sensor dashboard](http://iotfreezer.com) backend.
+Is configurable via a web interface using webusb.
+Since the board uses native usb communication, the serial output will also be emulated via USB so it may not work as you would expect a regular serial connection - if it's configured wrongly, there will be no output in your serial monitor.

 Built with PlatformIO.